 IFRS 16 sets out the principles for the recognition, measurement, presentation and disclosure of leases and requires lessees to account for all leases under a single on-balance sheet model similar to the accounting for finance leases under IAS 17.
 The standard includes two recognition exemptions for lessees - leases of 'low-value' assets and short-term leases.
 This new IFRS is required to apply for those annual periods beginning on January 1, 2019, and is allowed to be adopted in advance.
-The Company is currently assessing the impact of IFRS 16 on its separate financial statements and expects to adopt this new standard on the required effective date.
+The Company is currently assessing the impact of IFRS 16 on its separate financial statements and expects to adopt anticipate this new rule on January 1, 2018